mxber2022/ETH_ROME/README.md

 * ENS integration for sponsors to quickly find prize winners and vice-versa
   - Minimising wrong contract address and misdirecting funds
 * Gnosis and Base to hold SBTs for EVM catering
+* Custom SubGraph for sponsors to keep track of all deployed SoulBoundTokens
+  - Essentially for sponsors to monitor all historical bounty awards

 <img width="1084" src="Assets/User Flow Template.jpg">